shinyaoki/chipatlas/documents.md

 - Motif (lower panels  (**4** and **5**) of the [submission form][insilicoChIP])
 A sequence motif described in [IUPAC nucleic acid notation][IUPAC].
 In addition to normal codes (ATGC), ambiguity characters are also acceptable (WSMKRYBDHVN).
 - Gene list (lower panels  (**4** and **5**) of the [submission form][insilicoChIP])
-Gene symbols described according to following nomenclatures:
+Gene symbols must be entered according to following nomenclatures:

     * [HGNC][HGNC] (*H. sapiens*)
     * [MGI][MGI] (*M. musculus*)